Yannick Kamanan

-Yannick Étienne Stanislas Kamanan (born 5 October 1981 in Saint-Pol-sur-Mer, Nord) is a French footballer, who last played for Ware and as a striker.
+Yannick Étienne Stanislas Kamanan (born 5 October 1981) is a French footballer, who last played for Ware and as a striker.

 Career

 In January 2009 Kamanan signed for Sivasspor until June 2011.
-On 3 February 2009 he scored his first goal for the club in a Turkish Cup quarter final match against Galatasaray which helped Sivasspor advance to the semi final.
+On 3 February 2009 he scored his first goal for the club in a Turkish Cup quarter final match against Galatasaray which helped Sivasspor advance to the semi-final.

 On 4 August 2009, at the start of the 2009–10 season, he scored Sivas's second goal in their Champions League game against Anderlecht in the second leg of the third round qualifying.
 The game ended 3–1 to Sivas.

 On 7 January 2012, Kamanan signed a two-half-year contract with Gabala FC in Azerbaijan.
 After 60 appearances for the club and 17 goals, ranking third in their all time goalscorers list.

 In August 2015, after a year without a club, Kamanan signed for Championnat de France amateur 2 Aulnoye.

 On 7 July 2017, Ware F.C. announced the signing of Kamanan.

+Personal life

+Kamanan holds French and Ivorian nationalities.